clj-easy/graal-docs/doc/testing-strategies.md

 The test runner could written by hand or automatically generated.
-It explicitly requires all test namespaces, this way they will be automatically included during aot compilation and hence into the test runner executable.
+It explicitly requires all test namespaces, this way they will be automatically included during AOT compilation and hence into the test runner executable.

-To compile tests with GraalVM when using Cloure 1.10.x you'll need to use a [patch from CLJ-1472](../CLJ-1472/README.md).
+To compile tests with GraalVM when using Clojure 1.10.x you'll need to use a [patch from CLJ-1472](../CLJ-1472/README.md).

 An example of this technique can be found in